TalaoDAO/marketplace/www/sites/all/modules/contrib/auditfiles/README.txt

 BUTTONS ON THE REPORTS
 ----------------------
-At the tops of the reports, there might be one or more of the following buttons, depending on how you have configured the module: Load all files and Reset file selection.
+At the tops of the reports, there might be one or more of the following buttons, depending on how you have configured the module: "Load all files" and "Reset file list".

 Load all files
 --------------